Coterra Energy Inc. (CTRA) Just Got Our Attention

 Raymond James gave a rating of “Outperform” to CTRA, setting the target price at $27 in the report published on October 26th of the previous year.

-After a stumble in the market that brought CTRA to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -6.89% of loss for the given period.
+After a stumble in the market that brought CTRA to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 2.30% of gains for the given period.

-During the last 5 trading sessions, CTRA fell by -0.35%, which changed the moving average for the period of 200-days by +29.77% in comparison to the 20-day moving average, which settled at $22.78.
-In addition, Coterra Energy Inc. saw 19.53% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CTRA rose by +14.97%, which changed the moving average for the period of 200-days by +45.06% in comparison to the 20-day moving average, which settled at $23.45.
+In addition, Coterra Energy Inc. saw 39.67% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CTRA starting from Smith Kevin William, who sale 28,251 shares at the price of $20.15 back on Dec 29.
-After this action, Smith Kevin William now owns 0 shares of Coterra Energy Inc., valued at $569,393 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CTRA starting from Barron Francis Brian, who sale 10,000 shares at the price of $26.19 back on Mar 04.
+After this action, Barron Francis Brian now owns 371,212 shares of Coterra Energy Inc., valued at $261,900 using the latest closing price.

-Smith Kevin William, the VP & Chief Technology Officer of Coterra Energy Inc., sale 11,345 shares at $20.07 during a trade that took place back on Dec 28, which means that Smith Kevin William is holding 28,251 shares at $227,751 based on the most recent closing price.
+Clason Christopher, the SrVP, Chief Human Res Officer of Coterra Energy Inc., sale 20,000 shares at $25.32 during a trade that took place back on Mar 03, which means that Clason Christopher is holding 108,121 shares at $506,400 based on the most recent closing price.

 Stock Fundamentals for CTRA